 Applications close in…

-An initial review of entries will take place in September with the final judging session to be held in October.
+An initial review of entries will take place in August with the final judging session to be held in October.

 Supported by Lloyds Bank, the awards ceremony will take place at the British Academy, 10-11 Carlton Terrace, on Wednesday 12th November, 7 – 9pm.
 The ceremony is invite-only.

-The highest honour!
-The judges are looking for the think tank that has demonstrated excellence across a number of areas and outperformed over the year.
+The top award!
+To be considered for this category you will not just be a great convener or have produced a brilliant publication but will be able to demonstrate impact and excellence across a number of areas.
 This is the top prize – how have you captured the policy zeitgeist this year and really driven impact or change?

-Each think tank may submit one publication.
-The judges are looking for publications that have made a strong argument, grounded in evidence, with rigorous research at its core.
-The winning publication will be one that demonstrates originality, has persuasively argued for a change or for a new policy focus and is well-written and engaging.
+The judges are looking for publications that have made a strong argument, grounded in evidence.
+Entries are encouraged to show where they have had impact, can demonstrate originality, have persuasively argued for a change or for a new policy focus, are well-written and engaging.
+The nominated publication should also have rigorous research at its core.

 Killer Stat of the Year